ArgonDesign/alogic/doc/fsms.md

 }
 ```

-It the responsibility of the designer to ensure that the actual program logic of
+It is the responsibility of the designer to ensure that the actual program logic of
 the FSM does not violate the specified recursion limit.

 The size of the return stack can be specified explicitly using the `stacklimit`